joeclark-phd/data-engineers-manual/manuscript/preface.md

 # Preface: Productizing Data

-## Chapter Objectives
-Explain the different ways analytics leads to value creation in business.
-Define analytical systems (data products) and distinguish between the roles of data scientist and data wrangler or data engineer.
-Preview the hierarchy of skills that need to be learned to be effective as a data engineer, and the structure of the course.

 ## Analytics and Business Value

 Businesses can get value from data in more than one way.
 A paper by Tamm and